JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.AngularCore/Master/README.md

 ---

-### **Step-by-Step Instructions**
+### **Independent Installation & Exploration**

-The JSopX™ Visual Studio Projects collectively form the backbone of the entire suite, each project serving a distinct yet complementary role.
+The [JSopX™ Visual Studio Projects](https://github.com/JasonSilvestri/JSopX.BridgeTooFar/blob/master/JSopX.BridgeTooFar/Docs/JSopX/Master/Introduction/JSopxProjects.md) collectively form the backbone of the entire suite, each project serving a distinct yet complementary role.

 By aligning varied frameworks—ranging from ASP.NET Core to Angular, React, Vue, Blazor, and .NET MAUI—these projects create a consistent development landscape where code can be shared, extended, and integrated seamlessly.

 The result is an environment that transforms a patchwork of independent solutions into a cohesive enterprise ecosystem, making collaboration smoother and long-term maintenance more manageable.

 As you delve deeper, you’ll discover how each project type fits into this grand tapestry, ensuring uniform standards while preserving the flexibility needed to evolve, adapt, and retain their own identity.

-Case in Point...

----
+### **Step-by-Step Instructions**

 ### Step 1: Clone the Repository